PHPass, the go-to password hashing library

 $hash = $phpass->HashPassword($password);

-Its even easier to compare hashes, using the following code snippet.
+It’s even easier to compare hashes, using the following code snippet.

 $hash = '$2a$08$ezQB7LWGLPs3RtJLS9os5...';